xudeng22/sc_sncn_ethercat_drive/examples/app_demo_master_cyclic/doc/index.rst

 Run the application
 +++++++++++++++++++

 When the application has been compiled, the next step is to run it on the Linux PC.
-Before doing that, make sure that the SOMANET EtherCAT stack is running a proper motor control software for the EtherCAT slave side, i.e. ``app_demo_slave_ethercat_motorcontrol``.
+Before doing that, make sure that the SOMANET EtherCAT stack is running :ref:`a proper motor control software for the EtherCAT slave side <ethercat_slave_demo>`

    #.
 Make sure your EtherCAT Master is up and running.
 To start the Master on a Linux machine, execute the following command: ::